unjs/c12/README.md

 Each item in extends is a string that can be either an absolute or relative path to the current config file pointing to a config file for extending or the directory containing the config file.
 If it starts with either `github:`, `gitlab:`, `bitbucket:`, or `https:`, c12 automatically clones it.

-You can set the `extendOptions` option when loading the config (with `loadConfig`) to customize the extending behavior like ignoring remote sources.

 For custom merging strategies, you can directly access each layer with `layers` property.

 **Example:**